DominiqueGirard/DominiqueGirard.github.io/content/page/about.md

 Finally, I developed and taught an undergraduate, 45-hour course on quantitative research methods in psychology.
 I received excellent comments from my students, highlighting the relevance of this course to develop their critical thinking.
 Consequently, I was offered to deliver this course during three consecutive sessions.

-In sum, these experiences shows my enthusiasm for teamwork, vulgarize complex information for general public and research dissemination, all contributing to create a sphere of influence within my future research program, the international research community and society at large.
+In sum, these experiences shows my enthusiasm for teamwork, vulgarizing complex information for general public and research dissemination, all contributing to create a sphere of influence within my future research program, the international research community and society at large.

 ### Education & appointments